SevenShepherd/SevenShepherd.github.io/_posts/2024-07-23-indoctrination.markdown

 > Pick up a Bible, pick up a lexicon it was made for English readers like you.
 You don't need some false teacher to spin the scriptures to you and indoctrinate you into some man-made system.

 The Bible instructs us to *&ldquo;Call no man your teacher&rdquo;* for you have only one teacher, Christ Jesus, and all of you are equal as brothers (Mt 23:8-9).
 The Bible also says that He gave us teachers (Eph 4:11).
 This is not a contradiction, it's a paradox.
 The difference is that a true teacher from God will not be teaching [man-made systems](https://sevenshepherd.github.io/free-grace-theology/) or human wisdom, instead a teacher from God will teach scripture alone apart from any named man-made system.

+> You call me ‘Teacher’ and ‘Lord,’ and do so correctly, for that is what I am. &mdash; John 13:13 NET

 > <sup style="font-weight:bold">8</sup> “Don’t let anyone call you ‘Rabbi,’ for you have only one teacher, and all of you are equal as brothers and sisters. <sup style="font-weight:bold">9</sup> And don’t address anyone here on earth as ‘Father,’ for only God in heaven is your Father. &mdash; Matthew 23:8-9